peo5/Adiante-Medical-API/README.md

 ## Documention

-Once everything is up and running, visit the API swagger documentation on http://localhost:3000/docs
+Once everything is up and running, visit the API swagger documentation at http://localhost:3000/docs On this page is also possible to test all the API endpoints